DeflatedPickle/tosuto/README.md

 ## [Demo](https://github.com/DeflatedPickle/tosuto/tree/master/demo)
 This is an interactive demo, with sliders to change values for the toasts and a button and content widgets to add new toasts.

-The demo can be run either through Jitpack with Gradle (or Maven) by changing the tag from `:tosuto:$version` to `:demo:$version` (for Gradle), or by running the Gradle task inside this repository once cloned.
+The demo can be run either through Jitpack with Gradle (or Maven) by changing the tag from `:tosuto:1.7.2` to `:demo:1.7.2` (for Gradle), or by running the Gradle task inside this repository once cloned.